-This extendable cordless hedge edger lets you trim without need for a ladder; it has a reach of 10 feet.
-For a cordless model, the Gtech HT 3.0 is light-ish at 2.47kgs and well designed.
+This extendable cordless hedge edger lets you trim without the need for a ladder; it has a reach of around 10 feet.
+For a cordless model, the Gtech HT 50 is light-ish at 2.94kgs and pretty well designed.
 It couldn’t be simpler to assemble as it’s comprised of just four parts: a blade housing, a control handle, a 90cm aluminium extension arm and a small, lightweight 18v Lithium-Ion battery.

 It’s a shame you can’t remove the extension arm and use just the bladed end for waist- and eye-level trimming but at least the blade assembly can articulate through 135 degrees so it isn’t too tricky for low-level vertical work.

-Trimming really wide hedges can be a real pain, but the longer your cutting blade the less of a pain they become.
-The Bosch Advanced Hedge Cut 70 is fairly light at 6.84kg but its cutting blade is an exceptionally long 700mm, with a tooth spacing of 34mm and a sawing function for branches that are too thick to fit between the teeth.
+Trimming really wide hedges can be a real pain, but the longer the cutting blade, the less of a pain they become.
+The Bosch Advanced Hedge Cut 70 is fairly light at 6.84kg but its cutting blade is an exceptionally long 70cm, with a tooth spacing of 34mm and a sawing function for branches that are too thick to fit between the teeth.

 The 700W motor should make light work of even the toughest hedge, and that long reach means you don’t need to do ladder acrobatics to reach tricky bits.
-It’s corded rather than cordless - a decent Lithium Ion battery would have added a lot of weight and expense.
+It is corded rather than cordless but then a decent Lithium Ion battery would have added a lot of weight and expense.